Skip to content

 kubectl get secret -A -l kuadrant.io/multicluster-kubeconfig=true --context ${CTX_SECONDARY1}

-Check the cluster secret content is valid kubeconfig data:
+Check that the cluster interconnection secret content is valid kubeconfig data:

 kubectl get secret kind-kuadrant-local-2 -n kuadrant-system --context ${CTX_PRIMARY1} -o jsonpath='{.data.kubeconfig}' | base64 -d